kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 {{< note >}}
 `nodeName` is intended for use by custom schedulers or advanced use cases where you need to bypass any configured schedulers.
 Bypassing the schedulers might lead to failed Pods if the assigned Nodes get oversubscribed.
-You can use [node affinity](#node-affinity) or a the [`nodeselector` field](#nodeselector) to assign a Pod to a specific Node without bypassing the schedulers.
+You can use the [node affinity](#node-affinity) or the [`nodeselector` field](#nodeselector) to assign a Pod to a specific Node without bypassing the schedulers.
 {{</ note >}}

 Here is an example of a Pod spec using the `nodeName` field: